How To Get A Missouri Sales Tax Exemption Certificate [2023 Guide]

 Are sellers required to accept resale certificates?

 Sellers are not required to accept resale certificates, however, most do.
-If the vendor doesn’t accept the certificate, the buyer will have to pay sales tax on the merchandise being purchased.
+If the vendor doesn’t accept the certificate for a tax exempt purchase, the buyer will have to pay sales tax on the merchandise being purchased.
 In most cases, a credit is available when filing the Missouri sales tax return.

 What steps should a business take to accept a resale certificate?

 When a business is presented with a resale certificate, the burden of proof is on the seller to verify that the buyer’s information is correct and to keep these records.
 Failing to verify this information may put the liability of paying Missouri sales taxes on the seller.

 Before accepting a resale certificate, a seller should: